itsPronay/itsPronay/README.md

 # Hi, I am Pronay Sarker

 ### About me
-- 🎓 I am a first-year student pursuing a Bachelor's degree in Computer Science
+- 🎓 I am a 2nd year student pursuing a Bachelor's degree in Computer Science (2027)
+- 💡 I am mainly interested in Android development, backend using Go and AIML
-- 🌱 I’m currently learning Android development & goooooooooooooooooooooooooooooolang   :)
+- 🌱 I am currently learning Golang
-- 📫 How to reach me *pronaycoding@gmail.com*
+- 📫 How to reach me: pronaycoding@gmail.com

 <br/>